 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GX7 and the Panasonic GX7?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-GX7:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (1080/60p vs 1080/30p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2760k vs 1440k dots).

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - More compact: Is smaller (123x71mm vs 119x82mm) and thus needs less room in the bag.

 - More heavily discounted: Has been on the market for longer (launched in August 2013).